Everyone Has A Story To Tell, Even Telling Tales!

 “Telling Tales is all about encouraging parental engagement.
 At the school boards and the libraries wonderful things happen when kids are exposed to authors and readings, but if the child goes home to a culture where there is no excitement about reading, much of the good work is lost,” explains Susan.
 “Telling Tales is about exciting and inspiring a love of reading with the whole family.”

-What began as a big dream has surpassed its tenth year.
+What began as a big dream is now in its 11thyear.
 As Susan has shown us, everyone can turn their dream into reality.

 Thank you to the entire community team for making this dream happen!